mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 Issuing a STATE-CHANGE Request
 ******************************

-In this section we'll learn how to Navigate the REST API Explorer to execute a command that changes the state of an app or blueprint:
+In this section we'll learn how to Navigate the REST API Explorer to execute a command that changes the state of a NuCalm app or blueprint:

 - Import a Blueprint(JSON)
 - Launch Blueprint
 - Delete an App

 The JSON for both Import and Launch are very detailed and difficult to manage without using JSON edititng tools.
-In the follwoing exercise we'll use the JSON editor integrated as part of the Chrome client web-browser (see requirements Chrome-JSON-Editor-Extension_).
+In the following exercise we'll use the JSON editor integrated as part of the Chrome client web-browser (see requirements Chrome-JSON-Editor-Extension_).

 Automation of REST Endpoints